shabbir148/IPL-T20-Live-Dashboard/README.md

 4. Test thoroughly
 5. Submit a pull request

+## Disclaimer

+- Creating dummy data - Explicitly states that GPT was used for generating the dummy data
+- Taking help of GPT for improving and structured this README.md.
+- Styling component improvements - Clearly mentions GPT assistance for better component styling

 ## License

 This project is for demonstration purposes.
 IPL is a trademark of the Board of Control for Cricket in India (BCCI).